23210287thongtruong/customer360-risk/README.md

 This repository walks through the process of:

-- Ingesting and syncing data from CSV and other sources with **SeaTunnel**
+- Ingesting and syncing data from CSV sources with **Apache Spark**
 - Generating synthetic customer, transaction, and credit bureau data
 - Transforming and scoring data using Apache Spark ETL pipelines
 - Automating workflows with Apache Airflow